Performance Measurement is a Process, Not an Eventby Stacey Barr |

 In the improvement process, decisions are made and actions are taken regarding how resources will be applied to effect change.
 The change might be to acquire new equipment or infrastructure, new skills or knowledge, new practices or policies, or more people.

 The purpose of the improvement process is to close the gaps between as-is and to-be performance.

-The performance measurement process itself is the feedback loop between planning and improving.
+The performance measurement process connects planning to monitoring to improving.